 I look for trends on my dash and highlight them.
 Sometimes what I see is influenced by how I'm feeling, what I'm thinking about or what I think is important right now.
 I call it "Today's Reblogs" or something.

 Technically I'm a PhD Student on break from the London School of Economics.
-I'm opening a restaurant now though.
+I use to be a college professor and now I own a restaurant.
 I'm a Bahamian and a little Bohemian.
 Also a Fashion, Design and Nightlife enthusiast with a love for the beautiful.

 Follow Me: twitter.com/joeybahamas

 I wore these on Saturday night with jeans and a tuxedo jacket.
 And, as I was walking home and the sun was coming up, I realized they were more purple than red.
 I’m so in love with them…

 We were walking through SoHo (London’s gayest part of town) on our way to #Ku Bar after leaving #Thirst when a group of young guys spotted us walking through a crowd of other gay men and women.
 Out of no where they started calling me a “Battyboy” repeatedly…